The Devil Wears Prada (film): International

-Most reviews from the international press echoed the domestic responses, heaping praise on Streep and the other actors, but similarly, calling the whole film "predictable".
-The Guardians Peter Bradshaw, who found the film "moderately entertaining," took Blunt to task, calling her a "real disappointment ... strained and awkward".
-In The Independent, Anthony Quinn said Streep "may just have given us a classic here" and concluded that the film as a whole was "as snappy and juicy as fresh bubblegum".
+Most reviews from the international press praised Streep and the other actors, but called the film "predictable".
+The Guardians Peter Bradshaw, who found the film "moderately entertaining", took Blunt to task, calling her a "real disappointment… strained and awkward".
+In The Independent, Anthony Quinn said Streep "may just have given us a classic here" and concluded that the film was "as snappy and juicy as fresh bubblegum".